Why do dogs bark?

 If your Cocker Spaniel is comfortable, he's less likely to have a reason for barking...so make him comfortable, and the barking will stop.

 Other dogs are fearful and will bark if anyone walks alongside your property fence, let alone approaches the garden gate or front door.

 You could try adding some kind of screening to your fence so that your dog can't see people passing, or if you have a large yard, you might want to consider a large dog pen or run.

 If your dog is kept indoors, try leaving the radio on to mask sounds which may set him off barking.

-If you can't work out why your dog is barking, it could be a sign of an underlying medical condition.
+If you can't figure out why your dog is barking, it could indicate an underlying medical condition.

-If you've had your dog checked by his vet (and he's okay) but he's still barking for long periods of time and for no apparent reason, it could be that his non-stop barking has become habitual.
+If you've had your dog checked by his vet (and he's okay), but he's still barking for long periods and for no apparent reason, it could be that his barking has become habitual.

-Dogs that are tied up in the yard or are penned for long periods of time tend to become habitual barkers out of frustration so it's best not to confine your pet for too long.
+Dogs tied up in the garden or penned for long periods tend to become habitual barkers out of frustration, so it's best not to confine your pet for too long.

-Habitual barking is more difficult to remedy and you may need the services of a professional dog trainer or behavior therapist.
+Habitual barking is more challenging to remedy, and you may need the services of a professional dog trainer or behaviour therapist.

 This might sound dumb, but it's where you teach your dog to bark (I guess you'll be able to skip this part!) and then teach him to stop barking.
-Although with an habitual barker, this command may not be so easy to teach and not so effecitve, but it's worth a try - what have you got to lose?
+Although with a habitual barker, this command may not be so easy to teach and not so effective, however, it's worth a try - what have you got to lose?